Plan big, then execute on the details. Break big, overwhelming tasks into small, manageable sub-tasks.

 Turn an existing task into a sub-task

-- Hover over a task.
+- Hover your cursor over a task.

 - Drag it from left to right to adjust its sub-task level.